wazuh/wazuh-documentation/source/installation-guide/installing-splunk/splunk_forwarder.rst

 .. note:: By default, ``$SPLUNK_FORWARDER_HOME = /opt/splunkforwarder``

-1. Edit the ``$SPLUNK_FORWARDER_HOME/etc/system/local/inputs.conf`` file and add the following.
+1. The forwarder needs to read data from an input, and that's what the ``inputs.conf`` file is used for.
+For forwarding the Wazuh logs that will be indexed afterwards, please edit the ``$SPLUNK_FORWARDER_HOME/etc/system/local/inputs.conf`` file and set it to read from `alerts.json` file.
+For that, add the following content to the file.
 If it doesn't exist, create it:

   .. code-block:: console